 There are so many benefits as children mash, mold, and make things with dough.
 It’s a bonus how imaginations unfold while kids are building fine motor muscles.

-I sometimes provide a tray of tools such as play dough scissors, shape cutters, and letter stampers for the kids to use while they play with the dough.
+I like to provide a tray of tools such as play dough scissors, shape cutters, and play dough mats for the kids to use while they play with the dough.

 Don’t forget to use your dry erase boards for Table Time!